soapboxfork/OmbudsCore/src/ombcli/README.md

 ## Note

-When building for distrobution remember to reset the qrc:// urls and use go generate.
+When building for distribution remember to reset the qrc:// urls and use go generate.